The Air Force is one of the top hiring entities in the USA, largely due to the number of jobs it creates every year.

 Average yearly income: $58,879

-It’s the responsibility of flight engineers to operate and inspect all of the mechanical systems of every aircraft on the base and in the air force itself.
+It’s the responsibility of flight engineers to operate and inspect all mechanical systems of Air Force aircrafts.

-So it’s vital that if you do this job, you do it well so that those who are flying in the planes can get back safely.
+So it’s vital that if you do this job, you do it well so those who are flying get back safely.

 Trends on the Rise

 The top 10% of flight engineers earn over $100,000 after five to ten years of experience.